 - The curriculum hours in Design and Technology are non-negotiable and will be followed by all staff in the school.
 Fixed timetables will be set before the academic year and monitored by the Senior Leadership Team of the school.

 - Subject specialists from our partner secondary school, Blessed William Howard are and will continue to be integral to the planning process.
-This will aid transition to Key Stage 3.
+Advice will be taken from these specialist teachers and this will aid transition to Key Stage 3.